vvfedorenko/linux-dpll/Documentation/networking/dpll.rst

 ============================

-For device to operate as DPLL subsystem device, it should implement set of operations and register device via ``dpll_device_alloc`` and ``dpll_device_register`` provide the operations set, unique device cookie, type of dpll (PPS/EEC), and pointers to parent device and its private data for calling back the ops.
+For device to operate as DPLL subsystem device, it should implement set of operations and register device via ``dpll_device_alloc``, provide the operations set, unique device clock_id, class of a clock, type of dpll (PPS/EEC), pointer to parent device and pointer to its private data, that can be used in callback ops.

-The pins are allocated separately with ``dpll_pin_alloc``, which requires providing pin description and its length.
+The pins are allocated separately with ``dpll_pin_alloc``, which requires providing pin description and its type.

 Once DPLL device is created, allocated pin can be registered with it with 2 different methods, always providing implemented pin callbacks,